jaydenseric/Barebones/readme.md

 After inspecting the example components:

 1. Remove Barebones examples and references.
-Within the project directory in Terminal run `npm run init`.
+Within the project directory in Terminal run `yarn run init`.
 This script also deletes itself.
 2. Customize the meta in `/index.html`.
 3. Customize the icons in `/content`.
 4. [Configure](https://github.com/ai/browserslist#config-file) browser support in `/browserslist` for tools such as [Autoprefixer](https://github.com/postcss/autoprefixer).